veliovgroup/ostrio/docs/prerendering/cache-purge.md

   </td>
 </tr></tbody></table>

-## Purge aggressively cached pages or AppCache
+## Purge aggressively cached pages

-The reason why you may not found `x-prerender-id` header in DevTools is aggressive caching or usage of AppCache, to avoid this issue please follow next steps (*in Chrome, Opera, Brave, and other Chromium-based browser*):
+The reason why you may not found `x-prerender-id` header in DevTools is aggressive caching headers or usage of ServiceWorker or AppCache, to avoid this issue please follow next steps (*in Chrome, Opera, Brave, and other Chromium-based browser*):

 1. Open new **Private** window
 2. Open URL with appended `?_escaped_fragment_=`